 In order to maintain affiliation with The Rolf Institute, this course must be completed within seven years of initial Rolfing certification, or within nine years if one first completes the Rolf Movement Integration training.

-If an applicant has not completed the 18 CE credits required for admission to the Advanced Training they may apply and the instructor, at their discretion, may grant admission.
-However, before receiving the Advanced Certification the person must complete all 18 CE requirements.
+If an applicant has not completed the 18 CE credits required for admission to the Advanced Training they may request a waiver for the missing credits.
+The decision to approve or not approve is at the discretion of the Instructor.

 This program emphasizes how to make more precise and subtle distinctions as well as how to recognize and manipulate specific kinds of motion restrictions, including myofascial, articular, and functional.
 Working outside of the Ten-Series is emphasized.

-Advanced Rolfing Training is a 168 hour course, divided into 24 days that may be arranged in one of several formats.
+Advanced Rolfing Training is a 168 hour course, divided into 24, 7-hour days that may be arranged in one of several formats.

 The Advanced Rolfing Certification Program is a forum for refinement and development of the work through a deeper examination of the diverse aspects of Rolfing SI, with Rolfers bringing their experiences from their private practice into the classroom setting.
 The Advanced Rolfing Certification Program provides a format for examining the energetic processes that are a fundamental part of the client-practitioner equation.
 Each Rolfer learns how to use these processes consciously and intentionally.
 The focus is on being able to meet the specific structural, functional and energetic needs of the individual client.
 Attention is also directed to these same aspects of the practitioner's own process.
 This program is designed to bring a deeper level of understanding to the Rolfer and his/her clinical practice.

 Ready to Apply?
 Click HERE.